ligadata-mkhalawi/Kamanja/trunk/FactoriesOfModelInstanceFactory/PythonFactoryOfModelInstanceFactory/src/main/resources/pythonproxyNotes.md

 _1)_ The NodeContext will contain several new pieces of information needed by the model factories and the instances they create:

-	The host, port, and Kamanja python module path for the pythonserver to which to establish a connection has been established will be avaialble in the proxy server connection object state.
+	The host, port, and Kamanja python module path for the pythonserver to which to establish a connection has been established will be avaialble in the proxy server connection object state...

 	The server will have been started by the engine before the PythonFactoryOfModelInstanceFactory's getModelInstanceFactory